-- 1. Acceptance in the USBE SLT-ARL Program. - 2.
-Successful completion of the Special Education Law Training. - 3.
-Successful completion of the Associate Educator License (AEL) modules. - 4.
-Submit the online SLT Institute Application. - 5.
-Successful completion of SLT Jump Start. - a.
-Upon completion of steps 1-4, a USBE SES staff member will enroll the SLT licensure candidate in the SLT Jump Start training (the asynchronous portion of the SLT Institute).
+- 1. Successful completion of the Special Education Law Training. - 2.
+Successful completion of the Educator Licensing Pedagogical Modules. - 3.
+Successful submission of the online SLT-ARL Application. - a.
+Upon completion of steps 1-3, a USBE staff member enrolls the SLT licensure candidate in the SLT Jump Start training (the asynchronous portion of the SLT Institute). - 4.
+Successful completion of the SLT Jump Start-or equivalent. - 5.
+Successful enrollment in the USBE SLT-ARL Program.